MaximZhutovski/Neural-Network-Course/README.md

 # Deep Learning Projects Overview
 This repository showcases two deep learning projects I completed as part of my academic work.
 Each project applies core deep learning techniques to a real-world problem, demonstrating my understanding of neural network design, training procedures, and evaluation strategies in both computer vision and natural language processing.

+## Project 1: XOR Neural Network (First Project)
+**Goal:** Build a basic neural network from scratch to solve the XOR problem using PyTorch.
+**Techniques Used:**
+1.Manually implemented linear layer and sigmoid activation with temperature control.
+2.Constructed a simple MLP architecture with optional bypass connections.
+3.Trained the model to learn the XOR function using binary inputs.
+4.Focused on understanding the limitations of linear models and importance of non-linearity.
+5.Frameworks: PyTorch

+## Project 2: XOR Neural Network (Extended Model)
+**Goal:** Create a flexible, modular MLP architecture to solve the XOR problem with configurable design.
+**Techniques Used:**
+Defined dynamic hidden layer size and optional input-output bypass connections.
+Used a custom BTU activation function with tunable temperature.
+Refactored the model into modular classes for reusability and clarity.
+Added GPU support and configurable parameter initialization.
+Frameworks: PyTorch

-## Project 1: CNN for Handwritten Digit Classification (MNIST)
+## Project 3: CNN for Handwritten Digit Classification (MNIST)
 **Goal:** Classify handwritten digits (0–9) using various neural network architectures
 **Techniques Used:**
 Implemented and compared multiple models: